oroinc/documentation/user/back-office/reports-segments/reports/reports-examples.rst

 Configuration:

 .. image:: /user/img/reports/reports_examples_12.png
-   :alt: Configuring the line chart with the status in the X axis and budget amount in the Y axis
+   :alt: Configuring the line chart with the status on the X axis and budget amount on the Y axis

 Output: